 The term "Asian massage" can refer to a few vastly different treatments you can request at spas and resorts, depending on where you are in the world.
 As a result, it's important to understand what locals mean when they offer an Asian massage: Eastern practices or a "full-service" treatment.

-Eastern massage can refer to Amma Therapy, which was first practiced in China as early as 3,000 B.C., Thai massage that Buddhist monks created 2,500 years ago, or Japanese shiatsu, which was developed by Namikoshi Sensei in the 20th century.
+Eastern massage can refer to Amma Therapy, which was first practiced in China as early as 3,000 B.C., Thai massage that Buddhist monks created 2,500 years ago, or Japanese shiatsu, which was developed by Tokujiro Namikoshi in the 20th century.
 You can find massage therapists offering these services all across Asia as well as in some of America's larger, more diverse cities.

 However, Asian massage has also come to mean something quite different in recent years—a "happy ending massage," which includes sexual services.
 Also marketed as full-body massages or "full-service" treatments, these are often found at seedy "spas" with handwritten signs and boarded up windows, or chair massages at malls.

 The Traditional Option: Booking an Eastern Massage